stephencz/anki-dota/README.md

 # anki-dota
 A programmatically generated Anki flashcard deck for Dota items and heroes.

-Dota 2 is an exceptionally hard game to get into.
+Dota 2 is an exceptionally hard game to learn.
 There are over two hundred unique items, over one hundred unique heros, and nuanced game mechanics.
 To make the process of learning the game easier, I created this Anki deck generator.
 The generator works by scraping data about items and heroes from the Dota 2 wiki, mostly in the form of images, and compiles that data into logically structure decks.